Think retiring rich is out of reach for most people? With a little planning and self-discipline, you can be rich before you know it.

 If someone tried to hand you $100, would you say no?

 That’s exactly what you’re doing when you fail to take advantage of a 401(k) employer match.
-Your company is basically giving you free money with the only string being you need to pony up some of your own cash for the retirement fund too.
+Your company is basically giving you free money with just one string attached — you need to pony up some of your own cash for the retirement fund too.

 You won’t get rich by passing up golden opportunities like this for extra cash.
-If your employer offers a 401(k) match, make sure you are taking full advantage of it.
+If your employer offers a 401(k) match, make sure to take full advantage of it.

 Rule 5: Minimize your taxes

-The rich stay rich, in part, because they’re savvy enough not to let Uncle Sam take too much of their money.
+The rich stay rich because they’re savvy enough to prevent Uncle Sam from taking too much of their money.

-When you’re investing your retirement money, be sure to use tax-sheltered accounts such as IRAs and 401(k)’s whenever possible.
+When investing retirement money, use tax-sheltered accounts such as IRAs and 401(k) plans whenever possible.
 In addition, be smart about which type of account you use.

 Rule 6: Take a little risk

 You could put all your money in bonds and sleep well at night knowing you’ll probably never lose any of your money.
-But with that approach, you’re not going to retire a millionaire either.
+But with that approach, you’re not going to retire a millionaire.

-Stocks and real estate are where the money is to be made, but then there is always the risk of a housing bubble bursting or the market crashing.
-Take heart, though, in knowing that stocks and real estate have historically appreciated in the long run.
+Stocks and real estate are where the money is to be made, but they come with the risk of a housing bubble bursting or the stock market crashing.
+Take heart, though, in knowing that stocks and real estate have historically appreciated over the long run.

 Rule 7: Stay informed about your investments